sebastianwilczek/feta/README.md

 The idea is to be able to keep what you have shared on Instagram, once you decide to delete your account.

+## Disclaimer

+This project is in no way affiliated with Instagram or Meta.
+It is a personal project to help people keep their Instagram data in a format that is easy to share and publish, without having to keep their account, if they wish to delete it.

 ## How to use

 To make use of Feta, you need to request a download of your data from Instagram, run Feta, and publish the output to a place of your choice.